orchidsoftware/orchid.software/docs/en/docs/index.md

 ![Architecture](/img/scheme/architecture.jpg)

-It reduces development time directly related to the distribution of responsibilities between each level.
-It is especially noticeable when it is necessary to create auxiliary code.
-At the same time, it takes most of the beneficial work over by the application layer.
+It reduces development time, which is directly related to the distribution of responsibilities between levels.
+This is especially noticeable when it's necessary to create auxiliary code.
+At the same time, most of the useful work is done by the application layer.

-As various examples of opposing duties can be cited:
+As various examples of conflicting tasks can be cited:
-- Generation of `HTML` with the `Blade` template engine or the `Vue` framework.
+- Generation of "HTML" using the "Blade" template engine or the "Vue" framework.
-- Using ORM or stored procedures.
+- Use of ORM or stored procedures.

-Depending on the choice of decisions, responsibilities will be allocated, where each decision has both advantages and disadvantages.
+Depending on the choice of decisions, responsibilities are assigned, each decision having both advantages and disadvantages.

-Similarly, the platform endows the application layer with new responsibilities for managing the mapping and bridging of data.
+Similarly, the platform assigns new responsibilities to the application layer for managing the mapping and bridging of data.

 ```php
 Classic          |   Orchid